 intuVision VA Parking monitor has two options: spot availability based and entry/exit counting based occupancy.
-These options can be used separately or together, depending on camera parking facility and the camera views.
+These options can be used separately or together, depending on the parking facility and the camera views.

 Spot-by-Spot monitoring watches each parking spot individually, and determines its status with highest accuracy in real-time.
 For spot based monitoring, cameras must be placed such that each parking spot is visible.
 In this option each vehicle is tracked, reporting both total occupancy of the lot, as well as providing optional notifications when vehicles park in certain spots or remain parked longer than a specified duration.